process-analytics/bpmn-visualization-js/CONTRIBUTING.md

 ### Fork & create a branch

-[Fork BPMN Visu JS](https://help.github.com/articles/fork-a-repo) and create a branch with a descriptive name.
+[Fork BPMN Visualization JS](https://help.github.com/articles/fork-a-repo) and create a branch with a descriptive name.

 A good branch name would be (where issue #25 is the ticket you're working on): **25_add-annotations-to-tasks**